sf-wdi-38/js-oop-flower-power/README.md

 ];
 ```
 ### Constructors
 For relatively straightforward and small objects, it is perfectly fine to declare them as a variable and define them.
-This is known as a *Literal* object definition.
+This is what we've been doing when we've created objects so far, and it's known as a *Literal* object definition.

 Here's a flower using the *Literal* method: